AmritaNeogi/AmritaNeogi.github.io/_pages/about.md

 <br>I'm delighted to have you here and share a glimpse into my journey.
 </p>
 <p style="line-height: 1.5;">
-I am a final year master's student majoring in Data Science.🚀  <br>
+I am a final year master's student majoring in Data Science.💡  <br>
-I find data utterly fascinating, and I aim to transform it into captivating stories and infuse products with its transformative power.✨  <br>
+I find data utterly fascinating, and I aim to transform it into captivating stories and infuse products with its transformative power. <br>

 When I am not crunching data, you'll find me grooving to the rhythm of my other passion: music!🎶 <br>
 I bring over 4.5 years of hands-on experience as an Informatica ETL developer at Tata Consultancy Services in India.
-My academic journey started in Electrical Engineering, but my unwavering passion for computer science and technology quickly led me to the thrilling world of data science.💡
+My academic journey started in Electrical Engineering, but my unwavering passion for computer science and technology quickly led me to the thrilling world of data science.
 <br><br>
 I am currently a Graduate Research Assistant in the Department of Pediatrics at U of A, specializing in Data Science.
 My expertise lies in data cleaning and optimizing data pipelines.
 I have a track record of streamlining data workflows, including database programs, to facilitate quick and secure data operations.💫
 <br>